Level/leveldown/README.md

 A `repair()` can also be used to perform a compaction of the LevelDB log into table files.

-The callback will be called when the repair operation iscomplete, with a possible `error` argument.
+The callback will be called when the repair operation is complete, with a possible `error` argument.

 <a name="safety"></a>